axelarnetwork/axelar-gmp-sdk-solidity/contracts/gateway/INTEGRATION.md

 - `signersHash` is equal to `keccak256(abi.encode(signers))`, to commit to the signer set being used to sign the message.
 - `dataHash` is calculated as per above

 The encoding format can be customized for non-EVM chains, but it should consist of the above 3 values.
 EVM authentication uses this [format](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_sign) to sign arbitrary messages to distinguish them from EVM transactions.
 If using a custom encoding, the [multisig-prover](https://github.com/axelarnetwork/axelar-amplifier) contract on Axelar Amplifier needs to be extended to support this encoding format.

-The EVM gateway uses recoverable SECP256k1 ECDSA signatures.
-Amplifier also supports `ed25519` signatures that other gateway implementations can use if preferred.
+Similar to the EVM encoding, consider adding an appropriate prefix to the message hash to distinguish it from the chain specific transaction format (if there's a spec for signing custom messages for that chain, that should be used ideally, and should be supported by the chain's client SDK to do it within scripts).

 ## Replay Prevention